DesktopECHO/kWSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```

-Currently you should see approximately 1316 packages installed.
+The install summary should show approximately 1316 packages.

-Upon completion you'll be logged into your KDE Desktop.
-A scheduled task is created for starting kWSL.
+**Upon completion you'll be logged into your KDE Desktop.**

 **Configure kWSL to start at boot (like a service, no console window)**